Romeo and Juliet Art and Culture Quotes

 Whipped and tormented and good e'en, good

 Does this sound a little cliché?
 It did in the sixteenth century, too.
 When Romeo talks about his love for Rosaline, he acts and sounds like a typical "Petrarchan lover," one who is "imprisoned" and tormented" by his unrequited love for an unavailable woman.
 Petrarch, by the way, was a fourteenth-century Italian poet whose sonnets were all the rage in Renaissance England.
 Much of Petrarch's love poetry was written about "Laura," a figure as unavailable and unattainable as Romeo's.

 Well, in that hit you miss.
 She'll not be hit

 And, in strong proof of chastity well armed,

 From love's weak childish bow she lives uncharmed.

 She will not stay the siege of loving terms,

-Here, Romeo explains that Rosaline has taken a vow of celibacy.
-What's interesting is the way he goes about describing love and sex with the language of hunting and battle.
+Romeo's whining about Rosaline's celibacy, but that's not the interesting part.
+The interesting part is the way he goes about describing love and sex with the language of hunting and battle.
 Rosaline, he says, won't be "hit with Cupid's arrow" because she's "well arm'd" against his romantic advances.
 (Romeo also compares Rosaline to Diana, goddess of hunting and of chastity.)
 Romeo's sexual advances ("loving terms") are also likened to a "siege" (an attack).
 This conceit (elaborate metaphor) is pretty typical of romantic poetry.
 Compare Romeo's lines to the following love poem from Edmund Spenser's Amoretti, a collection of poems first published in 1595.
 (Psst.
 It's NOT about deer hunting.)

 Like as a huntsman after weary chase,